CodrinLup/NatureESN/README.md

   ---statepredgen - computes the states of the ESN for a specific input

   ---targetstategen - computes the target states corresponding to the target system generated in Examples A and B

+  ---FORCEpp.m - computes the output-feedback ESN trained using FORCE algorithm